How to Add Omega-3 acids to Your Animal's Diet

-Omega-3 Fatty Acids are a great addition to your dog and cat's food, as this nutrient is beneficial for proper brain function, central nervous system and vision.
-Flax seeds are one of the best sources of Omega-3' fatty acids.
+Omega-3 Fatty Acids are a great addition to your dog and cat's food, as this nutrient is beneficial for proper brain function, central nervous system, vision and healthy coat.
+Flax seeds and organic flax oil are some of the best sources of Omega-3' fatty acids.

 Benefits of Flax Seeds

-Adding fresh organic ground flax seed to a cat, dog, ferret or human food diet daily has been shown to lower internal inflammation, protect joint tissue and enhance the immune system function.
+Adding fresh organic ground flax seed or organic flax oil to a cat, dog, ferret or human food diet daily has been shown to lower internal inflammation, protect joint tissue and enhance the immune system function.

 Fiber in organic flax seed also enhances the body’s ability to utilize insulin linked blood sugar, thus reducing the risk of diabetes and cancers in cats, dogs, ferrets and humans.
 In case of diabetes, daily intake of organic flax seeds will help heal multiple tissues and systems, reducing risk of various organ failures, infectious diseases and cancers.